Local Development with the Dispatch CLI

 Via npm (recommended)

-npm install -g @dispatch/cli
+npm install -g @dispatch.tech/cli

 Requires Node.js 18 or later.
 Pre-compiled binaries for Linux, macOS, and Windows are downloaded automatically — no Go toolchain needed.